jackhman/sergio-martin-rubio-site/_posts/2019-07-11-moving-beyond-rest-with-graphql.md

 ## Operations
 ### Query

 Queries are read operations, and they correspond with the R (Read) from the four basic functions of persistent storage (cRud).
-You could do other kind of operations, but it is important to follow these conventions.
+You could do other kind of operations, but it is important to follow GraphQL conventions.
 Here is an example:

 ```graphql
 query {